2025 European League of Football season

-The 2025 ELF season is the fifth season of the European League of Football, a professional American football league based in Europe.
-Sixteen teams from nine countries will participate.
-The season started on May 17, 2025, and will conclude with the ELF Championship Game in the MHPArena Stuttgart, Germany on September 7, 2025.
+The 2025 ELF season was the fifth season and final season of the European League of Football, a professional American football league based in Europe.
+Sixteen teams from nine countries participated.
+The season started on May 17, 2025, and concluded with the ELF Championship Game in the MHPArena Stuttgart, Germany on September 7, 2025.

 Format

 The 16 teams are divided into four divisions of 4 teams.
 Each team plays 12 games during the regular season, six in the division and two games versus one from each other division.

 On January 29, 2025 the league announced to expand the homegrown territories for multiple teams.
 Most of each teams' players need to be homegrown, i.e. they need to have started playing football in the same country that the team is based in.
 Now, players from Estonia, Latvia, Lithuania and Ukraine will also be considered homegrown for the Panthers Wrocław, players from Slovakia are considered homegrown for the Prague Lions, and players from Romania and Serbia for the Fehérvár Enthroners.
 Players from western Northern Italy are considered homegrown for the Helvetic Mercenaries while those from eastern Northern Italy are so for the two Austrian franchises.
 The Nordic Storm had already been announced as having Denmark and Sweden as their homegrown territory in September.